Hamilton-Wentworth District School Board: Former schools

-Queens Rangers Elementary school closed in 2019, after 60 years of service.
+Queens Rangers Elementary School closed in 2019, after 60 years of service.

 Trustees

 The HWDSB consists of 11 trustees elected from wards across the City of Hamilton.
 These wards either match or are the combination of multiple municipal wards for council elections.
 Trustees are elected for a four-year term during each municipal election.
-The last election for trustees was held on October 22, 2018.
-The next election for trustees will be held on October 24, 2022.

 The Chair of the Board, the Vice-Chair and the Honorary Treasurer are elected at the Inaugural meeting of the Board, and serve for one year.
-Trustees are officials, elected to serve parents, students, taxpayers and the school system.
-They are the link between communities and the school board, ensuring Hamilton public schools meet the diverse needs of students in their communities.
-Student trustees are elected by Grade 7-12 students to represent the interests of students during deliberations and decision making of the board.
+Trustees are elected to serve parents, students, taxpayers and the school system, serving as the link between communities and the school board.
+They work to ensure Hamilton's public schools meet the diverse needs of students in their communities.

+Elected trustees are joined by student trustees who are selected yearly from among Grade 7-12 students to represent the interests of students during deliberations and decision making of the board.